rf20008/TheDiscordMathProblemBotRepo2/docs/misc-non-commands-documentation.md

 ### custom_embeds.SuccessEmbed***

 Basically the same as ErrorEmbed.
 Except the title argument is called successTitle and the default color is green.

+# Misc.
+Non-Command-Functions in main.py

+## the_daemon_file_saver

+A function that runs in a different thread (lines 43, 45 starts the thread) that saves the files every 45 seconds.
+Runs using a save_files.FileSaver() object.

+When it is started, it creates a FileSaver object which is enabled and prints messages by default.
+It then loads the files and saves them to the dictionary.
+Every 45 seconds, it saves the dictionaries to the files using FileSaver's save_files() method.

+## generate_new_id

+Generates a random number from 1 to 10,000,000,000 and returns it.
+Used for generating problem id's.
+Takes no arguments.